bbauska/LFS173x/README.md

 ![](images/image034.png){width="6.0in"
 height="4.5198884514435695in"}

-## The Scenario: The null ServiceEndpoint {#the-scenario-the-null-serviceendpoint .unnumbered}
+## The Scenario: The null ServiceEndpoint

 The null **serviceEndpoint** for Alice\'s mobile wallet is worth a comment.
 As discussed previously, mobile apps work by sending requests